 2018, our 25th Anniversary Year . . .

 From our very humble beginnings more than 25 years ago, to 2018, our church has developed a rich heritage with dedicated parishioners who have generously offered the gifts of their time, talent and treasure to make St. Philip Neri Church what it is today.
 We have come this far by faith and as we celebrate 25 years, we honor and reflect on the past, and its many challenges.
 We also celebrate the present day and welcome the promise of a future that continues the mission to which we have been called – continuing the ministry of Christ.
-Today, St Philip Neri has over 2,700 registered families and we continue to grow.
+Today, St Philip Neri Church has over 3,000 registered families and we continue to grow.

 Our Mission Continues . . .

-The cross in the sanctuary, through which God’s light shines through, represents Christ’s crucifixion and His sacrifice to redeem humanity and grace us with salvation.
+The cross in the sanctuary, through which God’s light shines, represents Christ’s crucifixion and His sacrifice to redeem humanity and grace us with salvation.
 This cross, as Fr.
 John reminds us, should be an inspiration to all to graciously carry the crosses in our own lives, as well as bear one another’s burdens with the compassion of our Lord.
 As a faith-filled community, we will joyfully continue the mission to which we have been called.